LuemmelSec/LuemmelSec.github.io/_posts/2020-12-11-Kerberoasting-VS-AS-REP-Roasting.md

 ## TL;DR

 **AS_REP Roasting** is taking place during the initial authentication procedure within Kerberos.
 It´s abusing the fact, that for accounts with the option **Do not require Kerberos preauthentication** set, there is no need to send the (normally required) encrypted timestamp (with the users password hash) at the very beginning.
 Thus everyone on the network who knows the name of an affected account may ask the **KDC** to authenticate as that user and in response fetch a **AS_REP** response which partly is encrypted with the AS_REP roastable accounts password hash.
-Once obtained, an attacker can try to offline recover the cleartext credentials.
+Once obtained, an attacker can try to offline crack the cleartext credentials.

 **Kerberoasting** aims at asking for service tickets related to services on the network where the **SPNs** are tied to user accounts, rather than computer accounts.
-The background here is that if a person creates a user he will choose the password most likely according to human standards i.e. a phrase, a word mixed with numbers, etc. If that password is weakly chosen, then it is possible to recover the cleartext credentials.
+The background here is that if a person creates a user he will choose the password most likely according to human standards i.e. a phrase, a word mixed with numbers, etc. If that password is weakly chosen, then it is possible to crack the hash and get the cleartext credentials.
 During the process of asking to access a service on the network, the **TGS** will send a data package that contains a service ticket which is encrypted with the service-accounts password hash, that again like in the **AS_REP roasting** attack can be cracked offline.